Moorditj Yorga (Strong Women) domestic violence support

 • Group yarning sessions with new topics and activities each week.

 We’ve developed a series of interactive workshops and we hope you can join us.
-The 2025 Term 2 workshops will run from 30 April to the 02 July.

 Workshop details

-Venue: Uniting WA, 10-12 Market Street, Fremantle
+Venue: Uniting WA, 10-12 Market Street, Fremantle.

-Days: Wednesdays
+Days: Wednesdays during school term

 Time: 11am – 2pm

-Registration: Contact Sakina Bindahneem on 0482 187 372 or at sakina.bindahneem@unitingwa.org.au\
+Registration: Contact Sakina Bindahneem on 0482 187 372 or via email at sakina.bindahneem@unitingwa.org.au

 Date Workshop Description Facilitator/s